akosgarai/go_opengl_playground/examples/10-terrain-settings/README.md

 # Terrain generator

 This application generates a terrain.
-The TerrainBuilder is managable from the settings menu.
+The TerrainBuilder is manageable from the settings menu.

 ## Settings menu